-Processes: A survey link/nomination form will be circulated annually in March and August to students and community development sites.
-Nominations will be due in early April/August.
-The coordinators of OT861, OT862 and the SRT Associate Director (OT) will select the winner.
+Processes: A survey link/nomination form will be circulated annually in April and June to students and community development sites.
+Nominations will be due in early June/August.
+The coordinators of OT 861, OT862 and the SRT Associate Director (OT) will select the winner.

-Award presentation: Award will be presented to the chosen supervisor after the completion of all Community Development placements at the end of August.
-The winner will be presented with a certificate and an item of Queen's memorabilia (i.e. hat, scarf, t-shirt, or other item as available) and any other nominees will be verbally acknowledged at the event as well.
+Awards: Award will be given to the chosen supervisor after the completion of all Community Development placements at the end of August.
+The winner will be presented with a certificate and an item of Queen's memorabilia (i.e. hat, scarf, t-shirt, or other items as available).